Uzbekistan national cricket team: History

 Before being officially inaugurated in November 2019 as Cricket Federation of Uzbekistan, cricket has been played in the country since 1997.
 The first ever registered matches were organized by The British Embassy in Uzbekistan among the embassies of cricket-playing nations.
 Later, Indian and other residents of cricketing countries began organising regular intra-organisational cricket games.
 In 1999, a cricket event took place when British Embassy Team played against a crew of players from India, Pakistan, Bangladesh and Malaysia.
 Presently there are more than 2000 players from various country districts, learning the game's techniques.

 2021

 In March 2021, the Cricket Federation of Uzbekistan announced the launch of Uzbekistan Premier League that would be played in August, but due to the COVID-19 pandemic, the league had to be postponed.

 In July 2021, Uzbekistan started the construction of its first official cricket stadium in Tashkent.

 Associate membership (2022–present)

 On 26 July 2022, Uzbekistan became an Associate member of the ICC along with Cambodia and Ivory Coast.

+They made their international debut in the 2026 ACC Men's Challenger Cup, winning their first match against Cambodia via walkover and losing their second match to Indonesia by 321 runs.
+Despite the loss, they progressed to the quarter-finals, where they were defeated by Malaysia by 9 wickets, finishing 8th in the tournament.